Keeping Track of Debit and Credit Card Purchases

 Since one reason that I keep a credit card is in case I ever have to use it for an emergency, I also round up each amount, which over time has built up a healthy emergency savings in my CC accounting.
 I have never felt any urge to tap into this since the comfort of knowing that it is there is worth more than any impulse purchase.

 Saving money truly is a struggle, for all of us.
 When we spend money, whether it be on food, clothing, accessories, entertainment, etc., we don't realize how much we actually spend each day.
-We normally just pay it off, enjoy our purchase, and don't pay attention to how much we just spent.
-Writing what you purchased and how much you spent on it (either on a notepad or the "Notes" app on your phone) is an easy, FREE way to visualize your purchases daily.
-Doing this makes you aware of what you've spent and when you look at the list at the end of the day, you can reflect and see what was necessary and unnecessary.
+Writing what you purchased and how much you spent on it is an easy, FREE way to visualize your purchases daily.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.